 The list goes on and on and on…

 Oh, and don’t forget you still have a business to run.

 Blogging can be time-consuming, but it doesn’t have to be

 For a while, John managed to do it all on his own.
 He knew that running his business without a blog would be a like a Giant Blackhole in his marketing strategy, but he had trouble keeping up with his client’s needs, let alone spending time with his family and doing what he loves to do.

 Life was a struggle.

-He had no idea how other real estate agents in his area managed to focus on their business while also having the time to post high-quality content on a frequent basis.
+He had no idea how other real estate agents managed to focus on their business while also having the time to post high-quality content on a frequent basis.

 Then he realized that many of them didn’t do it all on their own and that he didn’t have to either.